-Figure 6.2 Call Accounting Record for Line 1
+Figure 5.2.
+Call Accounting Record for Line 1

-Full details of each Call are recorded as they are finished.
-In a commercial system they would be used for itemized billing and charging.

-The date and time are derived from your computer.
+- Full details of each Call are recorded as they are finished.
+In a commercial system they would be used for itemized billing and charging. - The date and time are derived from your computer.
 If the computer is not set properly, they will be incorrect.

-Record your observations:

-The Call Accounting Records for each Line are found with the Select Record button.
+T elecommunications Switching Systems (TC-485) Lab Workbook - Record your observations: The Call Accounting Records for each Line are found with the Select Record button.
 Use the telephones, and observe the entries in the relevant Records.
 The last 5 calls made on each line are available.

-1. Why is it necessary to record the destination, the date and time of each Call?

-2. Why is the duration of each Call recorded?
+QUESTIONS: 1.
+Why is it necessary to record the destination, the date and time of each Call?
+2.Why is the duration of each Call recorded?
 3. Are there any Calls in your local systems which are free?

-Line Maps:

-The Line Maps are systems used by the Switch Control to simplify and speed up operation.
+4. If so, how can they be identified in the Call Accounting Record?
+Line Maps: THEORY 5(C): i The Line Maps are systems used by the Switch Control to simplify and speed up operation.
 The switch control continuously monitors the input from the Line Scan.
 When a change is detected the control updates the relevant Call Record, and then takes the appropriate action.
-To achieve this promptly it needs to find the existing state of the line quickly.

-Line Maps contain information about the state of the system, arranged in the sequence of the external Lines.
+To achieve this promptly it needs to find the existing state of the line quickly. , Line Maps contain information about the state of the system, arranged in the sequence of the external Lines.
 They act as a cross-reference between the Line Scan and the Call Record and contain different amounts of information about each Line.
-The Location Map has the identity of the Call Record, if any, which refers to that Line.
+The Location Map has the identity of the Call , Record, if any, which refers to that Line.
 The Condition Maps only have one binary bit per Line.
-The Busy Line Map provides a rapid check for whethera required line is busy or not.
-The RingOutput Map helps in control of the ringing circuits.
+The Busy Line Map provides a rapid check for whether a required line is busy or not.
+The Ring Output Map helps in control of the ringing circuits.